Financial Accounts

 As part of the European System of Central Banks (ESCB), we have developed experimental indicators on the distribution of household wealth in individual member states and across the entire euro area.
 These are presented in the tabs below, where more detailed explanations are also available.

-Household wealth is unevenly distributed in the euro area, in that the top 10% wealthiest households hold more than 55% of the net wealth, while the bottom 50% hold just 5%.
-It is a similar picture in Slovenia, where the top 10% wealthiest households hold 50% of the net wealth, while the bottom 50% hold approximately a tenth.
+Household wealth in the euro area is distributed rather unevenly, with the wealthiest 10% of households owning more than 57% of net wealth, while the bottom 50% of households hold only 5% of net wealth.
+The distribution is somewhat more balanced in Slovenia, where the top 10% of households own 49% of net wealth, and the bottom 50% hold 11%.

 Gini coefficient of household wealth distribution in Slovenia and the euro area